Social commerce: Types

-Social Commerce has become a really broad term encapsulating a lot of different technologies.
-It can be categorized as Offsite and Onsite social commerce.

 Onsite

 Onsite social commerce refers to retailers including social sharing and other social functionality on their website.
 Some notable examples include Zazzle which enables users to share their purchases, Macy's which allows users to create a poll to find the right product, and Fab.com which shows a live feed of what other shoppers are buying.
 Onsite user reviews are also considered a part of social commerce.
 This approach has been successful in improving customer engagement, conversion and word-of-mouth branding according to several industry sources.
+Other examples include Alibaba, which uses different forms of social commerce, including Taobao chat groups where users can discuss products they have purchased, share recommendations, and organize collective group purchases.
+The platform combines shopping with other features that encourage buyers to stay in the app.
+Other platforms like AliExpress, Amazon, and Walmart have recruited influencers to promote products in videos and social-media posts that use commission-based links that connect content directly to purchase.

 Offsite

 Offsite social commerce includes activities that happen outside of the retailers' website.
 This may include posting products on social networks such as Facebook, X, and TikTok.
 It may also include advertising on shopping forums such as SlickDeals, Red Flag Deals, and LatestDeals.co.uk.
+Another example of offline social commerce are B2B trade fair like the one Alibaba.com held in 2025 in Las Vegas called CoCreate.
+This included livestreaming from the trade shows that connected buyers with wholesalers.